-A: Approximately million shares of our Class A Common Stock and million shares of our Class B Common Stock will be distributed in the Distribution, based upon the number of shares of Cablevision NY Group Class A Common Stock and Cablevision NY Group Class B Common Stock outstanding on the record date.
-The shares of our Class A Common Stock and Class B Common Stock and Class B Common Stock and Class B Common Stock to be distributed by Cablevision will constitute all of the issued and outstanding shares of our Class A Common Stock and Class B Common Stock and Class B
+A: Approximately 57.9 million shares of our Class A Common Stock and 13.5 million shares of our Class B Common Stock will be distributed in the Distribution, based upon the number of shares of Cablevision NY Group Class A Common Stock and Cablevision NY Group Class B Common Stock outstanding on the record date.
+The shares of our Class A Common Stock and Class B Common Stock to be distributed by Cablevision will constitute all of the issued and outstanding shares of our Class A Common Stock and Class B Common Stock immediately after the Distribution.
+For more information on the shares being distributed in the Distribution, see "Description of Capital Stock - Class A Common Stock and Class B Common Stock."